-In 2010, as part of its destination stewardship program, Royal Caribbean Cruises Ltd. set a public goal to have 50 percent of all of unique shore excursions offered to passengers third-party verified to an internationally recognized sustainability standard by the end of 2015.
-The verification process ensures that providers are operating in a way that contributes to the long-term viability of the communities, cultures and environments in which they do business.
+In 2010, as part of its destination stewardship program, Royal Caribbean Cruises Ltd. set a public goal to have 50 percent of all unique shore excursions available to passengers third-party verified to an internationally recognized sustainability standard by the end of 2015.
+The verification process ensures that shore excursion providers are operating in a way that contributes to the long-term viability of the communities, cultures and environments in which they do business.

 Why Choose the STEP: Sustainable Shore Excursions Program?